francescobongini/Data-Augmentation-in-YOLOv3/README.md

 If you have any comment or question to contribute, please leave it in Issues.

-Other question, please contact me by email: my.kieu@unifi.it.
+Other question, please contact me by email: francesco.bongini@stud.unifi.it.

 Thank you.